ufal/npfl129/exam/questions.md

 - Describe the part of the SMO algorithm which updates $b$ to maximize the Lagrangian.
-If you explain how is the update derived (so that if I followed the instructions, I would come up with two $b$ candidates and a rule on how to utilize them), you do not need to write explicit formulas.
+If you explain how is the update derived (so that if I followed the instructions, I would come up with two $b$ candidates and a rule to utilize them), you do not need to write explicit formulas.
 [10]

 - Describe the one-versus-one and one-versus-rest schemes of constructing a $K$-class classifier by combining multiple binary classifiers.
 [5]

 #### Questions@:, Lecture 8 Questions
-- Explain how is the TF-IDF weight of a given document term computed.
+- Explain how is the TF-IDF weight of a given document-term pair computed.
 [5]

 - Define conditional entropy, mutual information, write down the relation between them, and finally prove that mutual information is zero